-- 8. Store the layoutVersion for the NameNode.
+9. Store the layoutVersion for the NameNode.
 Make a copy of the file at \$dfs.name.dir/current/VERSION where \$dfs.name.dir is the value of the config parameter NameNode directories.
-This file will be used later to verify that the layout version is upgraded. - 9.
-Stop HDFS.
-Make sure all services in the cluster are completely stopped. - 10.If you are upgrading Hive and Oozie, back up the Hive and Oozie metastore databases on the Hive and Oozie database host machines, respectively. - a.
-Optional Back up the Hive Metastore database.
+This file will be used later to verify that the layout version is upgraded.

+10Stop HDFS.
+Make sure all services in the cluster are completely stopped.

+11.On the Hive metastore host, stop the Hive metastore service, if you have not done so already.